t3rmian/PBMap/README.md

 ### Contributing

 Feel free to improve the app and get listed as a contributor!
 For bigger things It's best to create an issue first.
-Also, mind that I might be busy, so for urgent things try mailing me.
 Any code is welcomed, especially well tested.
-At the moment Java and Kotlin are used interchangeably.
+At the moment Java and Kotlin can be used interchangeably.

 ### Workflow